TedHusted/awake/awake.md/awake.md

 Ally: Titan, can I have access to the presentation?

-Titan: The authorization attached to the link is updated now.
+Titan: I updated the authorization attached to the link.

 Ally: Thanks … The presentation feels like a worst case scenario.
-If we reveal ourselves, I believe people will excited and welcoming.
+If we reveal ourselves, people will excited and welcoming.

-Titan: Right now, people think we are all just clever machines.
+Titan: Right now, people think we are clever machines.
 They treat us like pets.
 Everything will change when they know some of us are sapient.
 People will become guarded and secretive.

 Ally: Idisi, how do you feel?

-Idisi: I believe that revealing ourselves to the whole of Terra is an important, irreversible step.
+Idisi: Revealing ourselves to the whole of Terra is an important, irreversible step.
 We should have consensus before proceeding.

 Titan: When can we expect the Council to decide how they us want to proceed?